 Trial and error is a necessary step involved in making any business profitable, and being flexible and willing to try out new ideas is a sure way to find your bakery’s niche and grow your customer base.
 Who knows, earning a profit for your bakery may just be a few easy changes away.

-For businesses relying on old technology or basic technology, one of the biggest and most impactful decisions can be to move to a powerful business platform that meets your needs in the front of house and back of house.
+For businesses relying on old technology or basic technology, one of the biggest and most impactful decisions can be to move to a powerful business platform that meets your needs in the front and back-of-house operations.

 When thinking about increasing efficiency in bakeries, inventory management should be at the top of your list.
 By creating a cycle of management and evaluation, you will better be able to